-The consolidated financial statements have been prepared in accordance to historical cost basis except for assets and liabilities which are recognized at its fair value, derivatives, financial assets and liabilities at fair value through profit or loss or other comprehensive income and amortized cost.
+The consolidated interim financial statements have been prepared in accordance to historical cost basis except for assets and liabilities which are recognized at its fair value, financial assets and liabilities at fair value through profit or loss or other comprehensive income and amortized cost.

-2-2 Functional and presentation currency
+2-2 Presentation currency

-The consolidated financial statements are presented in the USD.
+The consolidated interim financial statements are presented in the USD.